-If your business is looking for a new Learning Management System, there's one thing you should know:
+If your business is in the market for a new learning management system (LMS), there's one thing you should know:

 It's not a five-minute decision.